Logos for Pipedrive vs. Trello, representing a blog article comparing them.

 Pipedrive offers more variety than Trello, with over 400 integrations currently available.
 Trello has roughly half that amount.

-Some of the popular options available via Pipedrive include Zapier, Slack, Quickbooks, Zoom, Microsoft Teams, DocuSign, Zendesk, and more.
+Some of the popular options available via Pipedrive include Zapier, Slack, Quickbooks, Zoom, Microsoft Teams, DocuSign, Zendesk, Mailchimp, and more.

 It’s also worth noting that Pipedrive and Trello can be integrated with each other, so if you use both tools you can sync your work across them too.